 This is about as bad as any racist remark can get, and yet the remarks I hear even from even the Slovaks who I like can frequently get even worse than this.
 Such thoughts are so wrong and so unspeakable that, at some core level of my being, to hear this makes me feel like I never want to see that person again.
 But the problem is that racism among Slovaks is so widespread that, if I hadn't learned to tolerate it to some extent, I would have no relationships here at all.
 But there is a point where I have decided to draw a line.

-Slovaks are good, decent, loving, sensitive people who, quite simply, are better than this.
+Slovaks are good, decent people who actually are better than this.
 So it is time to commit to not being part of the problem.
 As a decent human being, it is unacceptable to tolerate open racism from anyone, ever.
 That's where I draw the line on this topic.

 I wrote in a recent post that happiness comes from newness.
 But I later realized that this isn't the whole truth.